AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module10/ex1.md

 ![Dataset](./images/dsn1.png)

+Alternatively, if you can't access the above link, you can download the file also from this location: [https://aepmodule10.s3-us-west-2.amazonaws.com/retail-v1-dec2020-xl.json.zip](https://aepmodule10.s3-us-west-2.amazonaws.com/retail-v1-dec2020-xl.json.zip).

 You've now downloaded a file named **retail-v1-dec2020-xl.json.zip**.
 Place the file on your computer's desktop and unzip it, after which you'll see a file named **retail-v1.json**.
 You'll need this file in the next exercise.

 ![Dataset](./images/ingest.png)